How do I clone a Windows 7 64 bit hard drive?

 Due to the Windows 7 support has been ended, if you want to use the data disk on another computer, you could take out the data disk and connect it to your new computer.

-Or if you want to clone Windows 7 hard drive (data disk) to a larger one, follow the cloning process of cloning HDD to HDD.
+Or if you want to clone Windows 7 hard drive (data disk) to a larger one, follow the cloning process of cloning HDD to HDD or SSD.
 And then connect the larger disk contains the data you need to your current computer.

 As shown above, it’s a piece of cake for AOMEI Backupper Standard to clone hard drive in Windows 7, 8, 10.
 It’s not only disk cloning software but also free backup software.
 You could also backup Windows 7 hard drive to external hard drive and then restore Windows 7 disk image to the new SSD/HDD.